 The state pattern implements a state machine in an object-oriented way.
 With the state pattern, a state machine is implemented by implementing each individual state as a derived class of the state pattern interface, and implementing state transitions by invoking methods defined by the pattern's superclass.

 The state pattern can be interpreted as a strategy pattern which is able to switch the current strategy through invocations of methods defined in the pattern's interface.

+All micro apps are represented as states in ref app, state pattern is used to switch between micro apps as part of user journey.

 In Mobility Platform perspective, state pattern changes the state of the app depending on the user clicks.
 For example, if user clicks user registration, then the app state changes to user registration state and so on.

-MVC Pattern

-MVC is a type of software architectural pattern used in Android.
-It consists of 3 layers, namely Model, View, and Controller.
-The relation among the three layers is shown in the figure below.